guilhemmarchand/TA-jira-service-desk-simple-addon/docs/troubleshoot.rst

 At this point, any failed call recorded in the KVstore is automatically re-attempted by the scheduled alert named: ``JIRA Service Desk - Resilient store Tracker``

-An out of box alert named ``JIRA Service Desk - detection of temporary issue creation failure`` can be activated to monitor and track any JIRA failure, **the alert is by default disabled**.
+An out of box alert named ``JIRA Service Desk - detection of temporary issue creation failure`` is provided to monitor and track any JIRA failure, **the alert is by default enabled**.

 Add-on logs for the resilient store feature
 -------------------------------------------